Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 ```

 The command creates a new listening AE Title with AE Title `BrainAET`.
 The listening AE Title
-will be grouping instances by the Series Instance UID (0020,000E) with a timeout value of 30 seconds.
+will be group instances by the Series Instance UID (0020,000E) with a timeout value of 30 seconds.

 > [!Note]
-> `-grouping` is optional with default of 0020,000D.
+> `-grouping` is optional, with a default value of 0020,000D.
-> `-t` is optional with default of 5 seconds.
+> `-t` is optional, with a default value of 5 seconds.
-> For complete reference, please refer to the [Config API](../api/rest/config.md).
+> For complete reference, refer to the [Config API](../api/rest/config.md).

-2. Enable receiving DICOM instances from an external DICOM devices:
+2. Enable the receiving of DICOM instances from external DICOM devices:

 ```bash
 mig-cli src add -n PACS-LA -a PACSLA001 --h 20.10.30.55
 ```

-This command above tells Informatics Gateway to accept instances from AE Title `PACSLA001` at IP `20.10.30.55` and port `104`.
+The above command tells the Informatics Gateway to accept instances from AE Title `PACSLA001` at IP `20.10.30.55` and port `104`.

 > [!Note]
 > By default, Informatics Gateway blocks all unknown sources.
 > To allow all unknown sources, set `dicom>scp>rejectUnknownSources` to `false` in `appsettings.json`.

 > [!WARNING]
-> Informatics Gateway validates both the source IP address and AE Title when `rejectUnknownSources` is set to `true`.
+> The Informatics Gateway validates both the source IP address and AE Title when `rejectUnknownSources` is set to `true`.
-> When running Informatics Gateway in a container and data is coming from the localhost, the IP address may not be the host's IP address.
-In such a case, open the log file and locate the association that failed; the log should indicate the correct IP address under `Remote host`.
+> When running Informatics Gateway in a container, and data is coming from the localhost, the IP address may not be the same as the host IP address.
+In this case, open the log file and locate the association that failed; the log should indicate the correct IP address under `Remote host`.

 ## Export Processed Results